|

 ceramics.
 But most spectacular is his treasure-trove of gold artifacts

 discovered in ancient tombs in northwestern Peru in the 1980s.
+You need to make

 Most of the city's gay life is located in the fashionable Miraflores